 No other part of this website, including but not restricted to information, images, photos, logos, may be copies, republished, broadcast or reproduced in any form without the prior written consent of the copyright holders.
-Requests for authorisation must be sent firstname.lastname@example.org.
+Requests for authorisation must be sent to firstname.lastname@example.org.

 The logos and visuals and trademarks on this site are the property of The Children’s Media Conference Limited or its partners and sponsors.
 The logos and visuals and trademarks may not be reproduced without prior consent.
-Requests for authorisation must be sent email@example.com.
+Requests for authorisation must be sent to email@example.com.

 Reproduction for personal non-commercial use is permitted.